hybridgroup/taskmapper-mingle/README.md

-# ticketmaster-mingle
+# taskmapper-mingle

-This is a provider for [ticketmaster](http://ticketrb.com).
-It provides interoperability with [Mingle](http://www.thoughtworks-studios.com/mingle-agile-project-management/) and it's issue tracking system through the ticketmaster gem.
+This is a provider for [taskmapper](http://ticketrb.com).
+It provides interoperability with [Mingle](http://www.thoughtworks-studios.com/mingle-agile-project-management/) and it's issue tracking system through the taskmapper gem.

 # Usage and Examples

-First we have to instantiate a new ticketmaster instance, your Mingle installation should have api access enable:
+First we have to instantiate a new taskmapper instance, your Mingle installation should have api access enable:

-    mingle = TicketMaster.new(:mingle, {:server => 'myserver', :username=> 'foo', :password => 'bar'})
+    mingle = TaskMapper.new(:mingle, {:server => 'myserver', :username=> 'foo', :password => 'bar'})

 If you do not pass in the server name, username and password, you won't get any information.